aleph2c/sequence/README.md

 the 'sequence.rb' file on your system.
 Save and source your .vimrc file.
 Now copy some trace output into a buffer, select it, then hit <leader><c-t>.
 You should see that's its sequence diagram is placed after your trace log.

-FAQ
-===
-Why did you write sequence.rb in Ruby and miros in Python?

-> I didn't write miros, I extended it.
-I used miros to learn Python.
-I wrote
-> sequence.rb before I learned Python.

-Are you going to port sequence.rb to Python?

-> If people ask for it.